Starter Homes Initiative

 Find out what we know about the Starter Homes Initiative so far.
 Could it help you buy your first home?

-The Starter Homes Initiative will see the creation of 200,000 new homes, which will be sold at a minimum discount of 20% to first-time home buyers under the age of 40.
+The Starter Homes Initiative will see the creation of up to 200,000 new homes, which will be sold at a minimum discount of 20% to first-time home buyers aged between 23 and 40.

 How does the Starter Homes Initiative work?

 The initiative will allow first-time buyers to purchase new homes priced up to £250,000, or £450,000 in London, at below market value.